 Some of my academic kids get burned out near the end of a 50 question test.
-Instead of doing it all at once, it helps to break up the test corrections into three days, with a third of the questions each day.
+Instead of doing it all at once, it helps to break up the test corrections.
+Give students half, or a third of the questions each day for a few days.

-A more simple way (for the students) is to copy the test form three times, and in each form only keeping a third of the questions, deleting the rest.
+A more simple way (for the students) is to copy the test form three times.
+In each form only keeping a third of the questions, deleting the rest.
 For example, for the Day 1 section, keep questions 1-15 and delete question 16-50.
 Then for the Day 2 form, delete question 1-15, keep questions 16-30, and delete questions 31-50, and so on.